pschool-in/curriculum/content/grammar/new-topics/thegerund-infinitive.md

 Examples are
 1. My aim in life *is becoming* a writer.
 2. What I hate *is drinking*.
-3. Her Favourite hobby *is dancing*.
+3. Her favourite hobby *is dancing*.

 # Infinitive